open5e/open5e/source/running-a-game/madness.rst

 Curing Madness
 ~~~~~~~~~~~~~~

-A *calm emotions* spell can suppress the effects of madness, while a
+A :ref:`srd:calm-emotions` spell can suppress the effects of madness, while a
-*lesser restoration* spell can rid a character of a short-term or
+:ref:`srd:lesser-restoration` spell can rid a character of a short-term or
 long-term madness.
-Depending on the source of the madness, *remove
-curse* or *dispel evil* might also prove effective.
-A *greater
-restoration* spell or more powerful magic is required to rid a character
+Depending on the source of the madness, :ref:`srd:remove-curse` or :ref:`srd:dispel-evil-and-good` might also prove effective.
+A :ref:`srd:greater-restoration` spell or more powerful magic is required to rid a character
 of indefinite madness.